Open: June 10th through July 9th

 Hours: 10 AM to 5 PM every day

 You almost certainly use sympathetic magic in your day-to-day.
-It’s in the carefully posed photo of yourself that you use as your social media profile picture.
+It’s in the carefully posed photo on your social media profile.
 It’s in the pictures of fit people you post on the fridge to encourage healthy eating or in the vision boards you make to help you focus on the way you want your life to look.
 For some, it’s even in the image of the Pope or the Dalai Lama that they hang in their homes, hoping that the holiness of these leaders will suffuse them via the photo.